 Who are the University SVLOs?

-The SVLO service is a diverse group of staff drawn from various teams across the university namely Student Wellbeing, Staff Wellbeing and EDI (Equality, Diversity & Inclusion).
+The SVLO service is a diverse group of staff drawn from various teams across the university namely Student Wellbeing, Students' Union, Staff Wellbeing and EDI (Equality, Diversity & Inclusion).
 We will endeavour to meet a clients request for an SVLO from a particular background.

 All our SVLOs complete LimeCulture’s SVLO development programme training which is an intensive course that equips SVLOs with the knowledge and specialist skills to identify risk and support the needs of students and staff who have experienced sexual violence.